 And this is how other people might talk.

 Then, there’s you.
 YOU probably learned English in a classroom.
-You are working hard, studying to memorize vocabulary, grammar rules, and maybe you’re going to sit for a test like the IELTS or TOEFL.
+You are working hard, studying to memorize vocabulary, and grammar rules, and maybe you’re going to sit for a test like the IELTS or TOEFL.

 But none of these things prepare you to understand the real world of English speakers.
 In fact, tests like the IELTS and TOEFL have been engineered to keep regular people out of programs and opportunities, while rewarding rich students who have money for test-prep programs.